-Get Splendor & Cities of Splendor at RM318.4 with special member discount (20% off) now & experience gem trading in Renaissance like never before!
+Get Splendor & Cities of Splendor at only RM318.4 with special member discount (20% off) now & experience gem trading in Renaissance like never before!

 ★★★ 2015 Nederlandse Spellenprijs Best Family Game Winner ★★★